BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 #### 3. Defending culture
 <p>
     Culture is the most important thing in the world, so people will do most anything for it.
-    Fight wars, risk imprisonment, risk their lives.
+    Fight wars, risk their lives.
     It makes sense.
 </p>

 <p>
-    Communism and colonialism usurp culture: ban religions, ban languages, erase histories.
+    Communism and colonialism both usurp culture: ban religions, ban languages, erase histories.
     When you take a person's culture, you take their last breath, so to speak.
 </p>

 #### 4. Refined Product
 <p>
     In manufacturing, you go from raw materials to a finished product.
     In life, you have roles like parent, doctor, and soldier.
     Curing an illness is valuable, but once the illness is cured, you're back to "square one".
     Why do anything?
 </p>